Is There Trouble In 'Southern Charm' Paradise?

 Sources say that in an upcoming episode of Southern Charm, the buzz in this video comes to life as Ravenel’s frequent plus-one asks if Shep would be interested in her now that things were going south with Thomas.
 Shep Rose has been a “ride or die” friend of Kathryn Dennis since the beginning, so it seems unlikely that Rose would take her up on the offer.

-Thoma Ravenel’s Instagram has not featured any photos with his season 5 girlfriend in over a month, yet he is now posting more pics with his kids, and images of his ex, Kathryn.
+Thoma Ravenel’s Instagram has not featured any photos with his Season 5 girlfriend in over a month, yet he is now posting more pics with his kids, and images of his ex, Kathryn.
 Throughout the season Ravenel’s girlfriend had a big problem when Thomas spent time alone with Kathryn, so the Instagram void speaks volumes.